 Don’t drink, smoke or take aspirin for the first three weeks.
 Don’t do anything to raise blood pressure in your head, such as bending over, exercising hard or lifting anything heavier than a gallon of milk.
 Above all, don’t worry too much until the swelling has gone down.

 Charlotte’s most experienced rhinoplasty surgeon

 Dr. Sean Freeman is Charlotte’s best rhinoplasty surgeon.
 He’s been certified by two different surgery boards, the American Board of Otolaryngology (head and neck surgery) and the American Board of Facial Plastic and Reconstructive Surgery.
 Since 1988 he’s done only facial plastic surgery, including nose jobs.
-Many of his patients have already had rhinoplasty in Charlotte NC done by other surgeons, and come to him for revision rhinoplasty to get the results they really wanted.
-Whether you’re a man or a woman, if you live in or near Charlotte and want rhinoplasty in Charlotte NC, schedule your appointment or online consultation today.
+Many of his patients have already had rhinoplasty done by other surgeons, and come to him for revision rhinoplasty to get the results they really wanted.
+Whether you’re a man or a woman, if you live in or near Charlotte and want rhinoplasty, schedule your appointment or online consultation today.

 Contact Dr. Sean Freeman at Only Faces, Charlotte’s most experienced rhinoplasty surgeon and top facial plastic surgeon, to schedule a consultation to find out what procedure is right for you.
 Call today.